chapel-lang/chapel/doc/rst/language/spec/modules.rst

 with the use will still take precedence.
-If module A uses module B, and module B contains a public use of module C, then C will be visible to A as though it was a submodule of B, and its symbols can also be treated as though they were defined within B.  This means that A could contain references like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  This also means that A could contain references like ``B.cSymbol`` which would reference C's cSymbol, assuming these symbols were not shadowed by symbols with the same name in B.  Conversely, if B's use of C is ``private`` then A will not be able to see C's symbols due to that ``use``.
+If module A uses module B, and module B contains a public use of module C, then C will be visible to A as though it was a submodule of B, and its symbols can also be treated as though they were defined within B.  This means that A could contain mentions like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  This also means that A could contain mentions like ``B.cSymbol`` which would access C's cSymbol, assuming these symbols were not shadowed by symbols with the same name in B.  Conversely, if B's use of C is ``private`` then A will not be able to see C's symbols due to that ``use``.

 This notion of re-exporting extends to the case in which a scope uses multiple modules.
-For example, if a module A uses a module B, and module B contains a public use of modules C1, C2, and C3, then all three of those modules will be referenceable by A as though they were submodules of B.  This also means that symbols in C1, C2, and C3 will be referenceable as though they were defined in B, assuming these symbols were not shadowed by symbols with the same name in B and that these symbols do not conflict with each other.
+For example, if a module A uses a module B, and module B contains a public use of modules C1, C2, and C3, then all three of those modules will be accessable by A as though they were submodules of B.  This also means that symbols in C1, C2, and C3 will be accessable as though they were defined in B, assuming these symbols were not shadowed by symbols with the same name in B and that these symbols do not conflict with each other.